 Skip to main content

-Love in the Age of Diaper Duty
+Romance in the Age of Diaper Duty

+Is it any wonder?
 Children bring stress, distance and frustration to a marriage or partnership — not to mention lack of sleep and, often, pressures around finances and child care.
+It’s hard.
+Now imagine how much stress parenthood adds to an already struggling marriage.

 But there is hope.
 Having a baby can improve your partnership, too.
-Especially if, according to a paper cowritten by Gottman summarizing research that tracked marital satisfaction, partners have a fondness and high regard for each other before the baby comes.
+Especially if, according to a paper co-written by Gottman summarizing research that tracked marital satisfaction, partners have a fondness and high regard for each other before the baby comes.

 The transition to parenting is tough.
 I’ve been there.
 And it turned out that it wasn’t all that bad.
 Here are four unexpected ways having a baby affected my struggling marriage.